Pokémon Mystery Dungeon: Games

 The games are developed by Spike Chunsoft, formerly Chunsoft before the merging in 2012, and published by Nintendo and The Pokémon Company.

 The first game released in the series was Pokémon Mystery Dungeon: Blue Rescue Team and Red Rescue Team in 2005 in Japan, then worldwide in 2006.
 The duo were released on two separate platforms; Red Rescue Team for Game Boy Advance; Blue Rescue Team for Nintendo DS.
+A free Korean promotional demo titled "Pokemon Mystery Dungeon: Gold Rescue Team" (Korean: 포켓몬 불가사의 던전 황금 구조대) was later released in 2007 for Windows PCs to promote Blue Rescue Team's South Korean release.

-Two years later, Pokémon Mystery Dungeon: Explorers of Time and Explorers of Darkness for Nintendo DS were released in 2007 in Japan, then worldwide in 2008.
+Pokémon Mystery Dungeon: Explorers of Time and Explorers of Darkness for Nintendo DS were then released in 2007 in Japan, then worldwide in 2008.
 Starting from Pokémon Mystery Dungeon: Explorers of Sky in 2009, the sister game and enhanced remake of Explorers of Time and Darkness, the series would not be released in Taiwan and South Korea.
 Additionally, due to a production shortage, Explorers of Sky had limited circulation throughout Australia.
 Most retailers in Australia stocked UK-imported versions.

 Shortly after the release of Explorers of Sky in Japan, the Pokémon Mystery Dungeon: Adventure Squad titles were released for the WiiWare exclusively in Japan.
 As such, they are the first and only Pokémon Mystery Dungeon games to never be released overseas.
 They were initially revealed as logos on pamphlets given out at McDonald's.
 These games utilize the 3D models from Pokémon Rumble and My Pokémon Ranch, making them the first games to use models instead of 2D sprites.
 This was done in an attempt to make "something that resembles a picture book".
 The three different versions have various differences, like starting points and initial Pokémon choices.
 There is a rescue feature where players can request for friends to revive their team.
 By using WiiConnect24, new missions are added to the game while the Wii is asleep, and players can share save data throughout all three games.

 In 2012, Pokémon Mystery Dungeon: Gates to Infinity was released for the Nintendo 3DS in Japan, before being released worldwide in 2013.
 From there on, the series use purpose-made 3D models, as opposed to 2D sprites or 3D models from other spin-off titles.

 Pokémon Super Mystery Dungeon is the latest non-remake release in the series, released in 2015 on Nintendo 3DS, then in 2016 in PAL regions.

-Finally, Pokémon Mystery Dungeon: Rescue Team DX is the latest title in the series, simultaneously on Nintendo Switch in 2020.
+Finally, Pokémon Mystery Dungeon: Rescue Team DX is the latest title in the series, released on Nintendo Switch in 2020.
 It is a remake of the original Rescue Team games on Nintendo DS and Game Boy Advance, united as one game, with a complete overhaul of the graphics and reworked gameplay.

+Other media

+Manga and animated episodes adaptations of the series were made for each title throughout the years.